Category: ASA Men’s Major Fast Pitch

 17t.
 Rossevelt Grill, Bismarck, ND (0-2) (Northern)

 * Clearwater was awarded a forfeit victory over Grumman leading 1-0 in the 5th inning.
-There was a close play at the plate when the Bombers scored their run and an argument ensued.
+There was a close play at the plate when the Bombers scored a run and an argument ensued.
 The Grumman catcher was ejected.
 The Grumman players left the field and when they did not return by the specified time limit, a forfeit victory was awarded to Clearwater.

 NOTES